 The term yin yoga comes from the ancient Taoist Chinese tradition of yin and yang.
 Yang relates to rhythm and repetition, creating heat in the body.
 Yin is passive, cooling the body through prolonged stillness.
 Seemingly opposite forces – yet interconnected.
 Often referred to as yoga for the joints, Yin Yoga can also be described as a LIFE CHANGER for those with tight hips and hamstrings.
 Let’s face it, there really couldn’t be a better time to include add it into your daily practice, since many of us are WFH with probably not the best posture in the world!

 Unlike more dynamic styles of yoga, Yin is the perfect practice to stop, slow down and seriously savour.
-Here 5 yin yoga poses to help you slow down during lockdown.
+Here 5 yin yoga poses to help you slow down.

 When practicing yin yoga poses, aim to spend 3-5 minutes in each pose (or on each side of the pose in some cases).
 Try to avoid fidgeting, instead find a place in the pose where you can comfortably be with the sensation.
 Meditate on your breath and the physical sensation to stop your mind from wandering and if any postures cause pain, readjust or come out of the pose entirely.